-If we don't have your article electronically or in print try borrowing through InterLibrary Loan.
+If we don't have a book or article electronically or in print, you are welcome to borrow it through InterLibrary Loan.

-Cochrane Library This is a collection of databases that contain evidence for healthcare decision-making.
+This is a collection of databases that contain evidence for healthcare decision-making.
 Includes systematic review abstracts, technology assessments, economic evaluations and individual clinical trials.
 How to export to Refworks.

-PubMed (MEDLINE) The National Library of Medicine's free interface for MEDLINE, the premier database for biomedical journal citations.
-MEDLINE dates back to 1946 and includes more than 20 million citations in medicine, nursing, allied health, and dentistry.
+The National Library of Medicine's free interface for MEDLINE, the premier database for biomedical journal citations.
+PubMed dates back to 1946 and includes more than 32 million citations in medicine, nursing, allied health, and dentistry.
 PubMed also includes citations from PubMed Central and the NCBI Bookshelf.

-ClinicalKey Medical and surgical content from Elsevier, including more than 900 books, 500 journals, thousands of videos and millions of images.
-To access the PDF, please log in or register for a free account.
+Medical and surgical content from Elsevier, including more than 900 books, 500 journals, thousands of videos and millions of images.
+To download book chapter PDFs, please log in or register for a free account.
 NOTE: Vendor recommends updating to most recent version of browser.

-Alt-Health Watch Complementary, holistic and integrated approaches to health care and wellness are included here.
+Complementary, holistic and integrated approaches to health care and wellness are included here.
 Many articles are available full-text.
 Thanks to MeL.
 How to export Alt-Health Watch to RefWorks

-UpToDate A large, evidence-based online resource covering thousands of internal medicine, pediatric, and OB/GYN topics.
+A large, evidence-based online resource covering thousands of internal medicine, pediatric, OB/GYN, and surgical topics.
 Designed to answer point-of-care clinical questions.